 And so for many, wild animals become sort of totems of that wilder self.
 Americans, for example, non native, have plundered the idea of a “spirit animal,” – from the totemic traditions of native peoples.
 We want so much to identify with the wild; we even make wildlife mascots of our colleges and teams, and enact rituals by performing wildness in this way.

-So why are we, as humans, simultaneously revering the wild while also destroying wild habitats, polluting rivers, changing the climate, and growing more people consuming more domesticated animals, chopping down more trees, developing more land, mining more resources?
-Why do we long for the wild, and yet also face the sixth mass extinction crisis — the last one being the dinosaurs, and the only one that is human caused?
+So why are we, as humans, revering the wild while also destroying wild habitats, polluting rivers, changing the climate, and growing more people consuming more domesticated animals, chopping down more trees, developing more land, mining more resources?
+Why do we long for the wild, while we have created the a mass crisis of wildlife extinction?